volcano-sh/website/content/en/docs/architecture.md

 Volcano admission is responsible for the CRD API validation.

 ##### vcctl
-vcctl is the commandline client for Volcano.
+vcctl is the commandline client for Volcano .